 - Offer – The best way to craft an offer is to observe past customer actions and create a buying process map, then provide an irresistible offer.

 - Close – Closing the sale is more than the transaction.
 The close involves clear communication, good presence, and written documentation.

 Getting to Wow involves three key stages: Deliver and Wow, Offer More, and Referral.

 - Deliver and wow – Fulfill your commitments on time, follow through when and where it is required.
 Offer to provide additional value that surprises and delights customers.

 - Offer more – Always be developing strategies, tactics, products, and services to help generate additional sales and recurring revenue.

 - Referrals – Encourage referrals by creating incentives for customers and partners.

 Nothing to it, right?
-The truth is, there are no “secrets” to creating successful customer lifecycle marketing strategies.
+The truth is, there are no “secrets” to creating a successful customer lifecycle marketing strategy.
 Many small businesses have been practicing these tactics in some form for a very long time.